-explain(consequence=None, timeout_seconds=0)
+explain (consequence=None)

 Returns the facts and laws that make the Theory unsatisfiable, or that explains a consequence.
-Raises an IDPZ3Error if the Theory is satisfiable

-• self (Theory) - the problem state

-- consequence (string, optional) the code of the consequence to be explained.
-Must be a key in self.assignments - timeout_seconds (int) - formula()
+- self (Theory) the problem state - consequence (string, optional) the code of the consequence to be explained.
+Must be a key in self.assignments formula()